CZ 75: Polymer

-The CZ P-07 Duty is a compact, polymer-framed CZ 75 variant notable for having a redesigned trigger mechanism.
+The CZ P-07 is a compact, polymer-framed CZ 75 variant notable for having a redesigned trigger mechanism.
 The redesign has reduced the number of parts as well as improved the trigger pull.
 The exterior restyling was greatly influenced by the SPHINX 3000 design (itself being an enhanced Swiss CZ 75 clone).
-Chambered in 9mm Luger and .40 S&W, the CZ P-07 DUTY also includes the ability to change the manual safety to a decocking lever and vice versa through an exchange of parts.
-Introduced in 2009.
+Chambered in 9mm Luger and .40 S&W, the CZ P-07 also includes the ability to change the manual safety to a decocking lever and vice versa through an exchange of parts.
+Original version was introduced in 2009, with a Gen2 version arriving in 2014 offering front-slide serrations, interchangeable backstraps, metal three-dot sights, and other minor improvements; this model was replaced by the P-09C Nocturne in 2024.